-- Chronically suffer from nasal congestion, difficulty breathing, or chronic sinus infections
+- Suffer chronically from nasal congestion, difficulty breathing, snoring, sleep apnea or chronic sinus infections

-- Are not helped by over-the-counter (OTC) allergy medications or experience adverse side effects from those medicines
+- Are not helped by over-the-counter (OTC) allergy medications or experience adverse side effects from those medications

-- Are having to take OTC chronically (more than 2 months a year) especially nasal steroids (Flonase, Nasocort, Rhinocort, Nasonex) that can lead to serious side effects including cataracts, perforation of your nasal septum and stunted growth if used too long.
+- Are having to take OTC allergy medications chronically (more than 6 weeks a year) especially nasal steroids (Flonase, Nasocort, Rhinocort, Nasonex) that can lead to serious side effects including cataracts, perforation of your nasal septum and stunted growth if used too long.

 - Have difficulty with day-to-day function , chronic fatigue and tiredness due to the allergy or asthma symptoms

 - Experience warning signs of severe asthma, such as struggling to catch their breath, chronic or frequent chest tightness, or wheezing or coughing.